 The Branch has a legal and constructive commitment to pay post-retirement benefits to employees when they reach retirement age.
-The present value of employee benefit liabilities recognised in the statement of financial position is determined on an actuarial basis utilising various demographical and economic assumptions, for example, discount rate, salary increment rate, employee turnover rate and probability of each employee working with the Branch until termination.
+The present value of provision for employee benefits recognised in the statement of financial position is determined on an actuarial basis utilising various demographical and economic assumptions, for example, discount rate, salary increment rate, employee turnover rate and probability of each employee working with the Branch until termination.